-In another reseach, Gunasekaran et al. [3] synthesized pure ZnO and ZnO-doped TiO2 nanocomposites via sol-gel method to be used for degradation of methylene blue (MB) under visible light.
+In another research, Gunasekaran et al. [3] synthesized pure ZnO and ZnO-doped TiO2 nanocomposites via a sol-gel method to degrade methylene blue (MB) under visible light.
 ZnO-doped TiO2 composite achieved an 84% degradation rate over 6 hours.
 Kinetic analysis showed that the degradation process follows pseudo-first-order kinetics.
+Additionally, the

-Additionally, the ZnO-doped TiO2 nanocomposites exhibited enhanced antibacterial activities, which could effectively inhibited both Gram-positive and Gram-negative bacteria, including Escherichia coli and Bacillus sublittus.
+ZnO-doped TiO2 nanocomposites exhibited enhanced antibacterial activities, which could effectively inhibit both Gram-positive and Gramnegative bacteria, including Escherichia coli and Bacillus sublittus.
 Also, Siwinska-Stefańska et al. [17] delineated the creation of a multifunctional TiO2-ZnO composite through a hydrothermal approach, which exhibited strong photocatalytic capabilities.
-The influence of two critical parameters, including reaction time and the molar ratio of TiO2 to ZnO, was investigated in this study on the physicochemical and structural attributes of the binary system during the hydrothermal synthesis.
-Their findings indicated that improvement in various properties, consisting of morphology, crystallinity, porosity, and chemical surface characteristics, can contribute to an enhancement in photocatalytic and antibacterial activities .
+The influence of two critical parameters, including reaction time and the molar ratio of TiO2 to ZnO, was investigated in this study on the physicochemical and structural attributes of the binary system during hydrothermal synthesis.
+Their findings indicated that improvement in various properties, consisting of morphology, crystallinity, porosity, and chemical surface characteristics, can enhance photocatalytic and antibacterial activities.

-This study aims at focusing on the synthesis of nanohybrid ZnO/TiO2 materials and assess their optical properties and also antibacterial and antifungal activities.
+This study aims to focus on the synthesis of nanohybrid $ZnO/TiO_2$ materials and assess their optical properties and antibacterial and antifungal activities.